sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Add an Office suite or Office download tile to Start

 `LayoutModification.xml` supports adding either the in-box installed Office suite to Start (Word, Excel, PowerPoint), or adding a "Download Office" tile to a specific location in Start (the bottom right of the second group).
+These two options are mutually exclusive; adding both is not supported.

 > [!Note]
-> These two options are mutually exclusive; adding both is not supported.
+> Office must be pre-installed to the device to add the tiles to Start.

-If you want to append the Office Mobile Suite of tiles that point to the office mobile download, add the `<AppendOfficeSuite/>` tag to your `LayoutModification.xml` file.
+If you want to append the Office Mobile Suite of tiles that point to the office mobile download, add the `<AppendOfficeSuite/>` tag to your `LayoutModification.xml` file.to your `LayoutModification.xml` file.
 This replaces "Get Office" with the pre-installed Universal apps.

 ```XML
 <LayoutModificationTemplate xmlns="http://schemas.microsoft.com/Start/2014/LayoutModification" xmlns:defaultlayout="http://schemas.microsoft.com/Start/2014/FullDefaultLayout" xmlns:start="http://schemas.microsoft.com/Start/2014/StartLayout" Version="1">